aws-samples/amazon-codeguru-reviewer-sample-app/README.md

 # Amazon CodeGuru Reviewer example app

 This application is intended as a test case for Amazon CodeGuru Reviewer, a service that uses program analysis and machine learning to detect potential defects in code.
 The implementation of this example is intentionally suboptimal to demonstrate the ability of CodeGuru Reviewer to provide recommendations.
-You should not use this example code in production.
+You should not use this example code in production..

 To get started with CodeGuru Reviewer, follow these steps.